 Our consolidated financial statements include the accounts of Henry Schein, Inc. and all of our controlled subsidiaries.
 All intercompany accounts and transactions are eliminated in consolidation.
-Investments in unconsolidated affiliates, which are greater than or equal to 20% and less than or equal to 50% owned or investments in unconsolidated affiliates of less than 20% in which we have the ability to influence the operating or financial decisions, are accounted for under the equity method.
+Investments in unconsolidated affiliates in which we have the ability to influence the operating or financial decisions, are accounted for under the equity method.
 Certain prior period amounts have been reclassified to conform to the current period presentation.

-We consolidate a Variable Interest Entity ("VIE") where we hold a variable interest and are the primary beneficiary.
-The VIE is a trade accounts receivable securitization.
-We are the primary beneficiary because we have the power to direct activities that most significantly affect the economic performance and have the obligation to absorb the majority of the losses or benefits.
-The results of operations and financial position of this VIE are included in our consolidated financial statements.

-For the consolidated VIE, the trade accounts receivable transferred to the VIE are pledged as collateral to the related debt.
+We consolidate the results of operations and financial position of a trade accounts receivable securitization which we consider a Variable Interest Entity ("VIE") because we are the primary beneficiary, and we have the power to direct activities that most significantly affect the economic performance and have the obligation to absorb the majority of the losses or benefits.
+For this VIE, the trade accounts receivable transferred to the VIE are pledged as collateral to the related debt.
 The creditors have recourse to us for losses on these trade accounts receivable.
-At December 26, 2020 and December 28, 2019, trade accounts receivable that can only be used to settle obligations of this VIE were \$0.0 million and \$127 million, respectively, and the liabilities of the VIE where the creditors have recourse to us were \$0.0 million and \$100 million, respectively.
+At December 25, 2021 and December 26, 2020, certain trade accounts receivable that can only be used to settle obligations of this VIE were \$138.0 million and \$0.0 million, respectively and the liabilities of this VIE where the creditors have recourse to us were \$105.0 million and \$0.0 million, respectively.